UnbloktTechnology/ComPilotSigGatingContracts/sig-gating-contracts/README.md

 - Verifying transaction signatures against a specified signer address.
 - Ensuring transactions have not expired based on their block expiration.
 - Incrementing nonces to prevent replay attacks.
 - The contract utilizes OZ SignatureChecker for signature verification (compatible with both EOA and smart contract signers).
-We recommend our customers set this to point to our deployed NexeraIDSignerManager contract.
+We recommend our customers set this to point to our deployed CompilotSignerManager contract.

 - Transaction Authentication Data Verifier
 Contract for verifying transaction authentication data, including signature verification and nonce management.